Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/OSPF/Single-Area OSPF/Single-Area OSPF Lab.md

 You can now see that the metric is 11 (10 + 1 for the interface attached to the other routers)

+Now that reference bandwidth is resolved there is one more